Frequently Asked Questions

 You can find their contact details by entering your postcode at https://www.electoralcommission.org.uk/i-am-a/voter/your-election-information

-Yes, you can apply for Voter Authority Certificate or Anonymous Elector’s Document at any time.
-The deadline for applications for a particular election is 5pm, 6 working days before polling day.
+Yes, you can apply for Voter Authority Certificate or Anonymous Elector’s Document at any time, but the deadline for applications for a particular election is 5pm, 6 working days before polling day.

 To find out more information, including how your application will be determined, check this Electoral Commission guidance issued to Electoral Registration Officers: https://www.electoralcommission.org.uk/running-electoral-registration-england/voter-authority-certificates-and-anonymous-electors-documents/deadlines-applications-voter-authority-certificates-or-anonymous-electors-documents-a-particular